 California’s farmers who produce our food are especially vulnerable to the state’s increasing water insecurity.

 The “precipitation whiplash” the state experienced in recent years is a phenomenon that climate scientists anticipate will increase in frequency and severity in the decades to come.
 One recent academic literature review by six UC researchers found that by the end of the century, California can expect a 50 percent increase in the number of severe droughts, a 50 percent increase in the number of severe flooding events, and a potential 65 percent loss in snowpack (Pathak et al., 2018).
+Good water stewardship is key to the long-term sustainability of California’s vibrant agricultural production and communities.

-Additional benefits that can come with conserving water include:
+Other benefits that can come with conserving water include:

 - Lower water and energy bills for farmers